imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 14\.
 Closures Inside Loops

-**Question:** Look at the code below, you have a for loop if you have setTimeout inside it.
+**问题:** Look at the code below, you have a for loop if you have setTimeout inside it.
 If log the loop counter inside setTimeout, what will be logged?

       for(var i = 0; i < 10; i++) {
         setTimeout(function() {